Lab logo

 Microscale network analysis pipelines

 We have created two computational pipelines for analysing microscale functional networks.
 These pipelines brings together methods from many areas of network science including methods used to analyse regional or whole brain networks.
-With the MEA network analysis pipeline (MEA-NAP), we apply these metrics to analysing our MEA recordings.
-Our manuscript describing MEA-NAP and its applications is here:
+With the MEA network analysis pipeline (MEA-NAP), we apply these metrics to analyse our MEA recordings.

 We are also developing CAT-NAP, our calcium imaging network analysis pipeline in collaboration with scientists at MIT.